uvarc/rc-website/content/service/dac.md

 If you are interested in a paid service, please contact us at RC-DAC@virginia.edu for rates and other information.

-* [Long-Term Collaboration](/service/tiers/#tier-3-collaboration) (20 or more hours of hands-on work by DAC personnel)
+* [In-Depth Collaboration](/service/tiers/#collaborations-expertise-and-custom-solutions) (typically 20 or more hours of hands-on work by DAC personnel)

 # How to Get Started with DAC Support
 If you would like DAC assistance with a project, please contact us at RC-DAC@virginia.edu.
 Generally, we will start with a consultation to discuss project feasibility.
-If your project is approved and meets the short-term or long-term collaboration requirements, a DAC team member will schedule a meeting to discuss staff effort and deliverables.
-For a long-term collaboration, we will create a detailed Statement of Work (SOW) that outlines the support researchers can expect from the DAC, detailing the project scope, budget, technical tasks to be completed, timeline, team member percent effort, and the deliverables to be provided at the end of the project.
+If your project is approved and meets the basic or in-depth collaboration requirements, a DAC team member will schedule a meeting to discuss staff effort and deliverables.
+For an in-depth collaboration, we will create a detailed Statement of Work (SOW) that outlines the support researchers can expect from the DAC, detailing the project scope, budget, technical tasks to be completed, timeline, team member percent effort, and the deliverables to be provided at the end of the project.
 The SOW ensures all parties have a mutual understanding of the project's objectives and the level of support that will be offered.

 <!--
 To ensure that DAC support is included in your upcoming grant proposal, we recommend that you schedule a consultation to explore the ways in which we can assist you.